 In their time was built the road around the island - Te Ara Nui o To'i - The Great Road of Toi.
 This road was named after Toi, most likely local ruler at the time.
-The time of construction is not known for sure - according to legends this was in 11th century AD, one thousand years ago.
+The time of construction is not known for sure - according to legends this was in the 11th century AD, one thousand years ago.

-According to local legends next settlers to Rarotonga arrived with two canoes circa 1250 AD.
+According to local legends next settlers to Rarotonga arrived with two canoes around 1250 AD.
 One brought Takitumu people from Tahiti, led by Tangi'Nui.
 He was fleeing from his elder brother Tutapu.
 He and his team met the other canoe in the sea - those others were led by Karika from Samoa.
 They arrived in Rarotonga together and quickly conquered the island.